alekivetz/canada-restaurant-analytics/README.md

 The project follows the Medallion Architecture with Bronze, Silver, and Gold layers:

-1. **Bronze Layer**: Raw data ingested from the Google Places API (restaurants, reviews) and Yelp Fusion API (restaurants, categories), along with Statistics Canada census CSV files, loaded into SQL Server as-is.
+1. **Bronze Layer**: Raw data ingested from the Google Places API (restaurants, reviews) and Yelp Fusion API (restaurants, categories), along with Statistics Canada census CSV files.
+Each restaurant record is enriched with its FSA (Forward Sortation Area) during extraction via the Google Geocoding API.
-2. **Silver Layer**: Data cleaning, standardization, and enrichment.
-This includes FSA (Forward Sortation Area) lookup via the Google Geocoding API, and entity resolution matching Google and Yelp restaurants.
+2. **Silver Layer**: Data cleansing, standardization, and entity resolution - matching Google and Yelp restaurants on name and coordinates to create a unified restaurant dataset.
 3. **Gold Layer**: Business-ready data modeled into a star schema for analytical queries and reporting.

 ---